Wedding Vocabulary A-Z

 D

 Day of coordinator- a person hired to make sure the wedding plans are carried out.
-They typically will manage the vendors, communicate with the wedding party, and manage the timeline
+They typically act as the liaison between the timeline, vendors, and wedding party to ensure everyone is in the correct place at the allotted time doing the planned event.
+They will manage the vendors, communicate with the wedding party, and oversee the evening.

 Destination wedding- a wedding taking place at a location where the couple and/or majority of guests must make travel arrangements in order to attend